 The political consciousness of those young people had been shaped by nationalist songs, stories, histories, myths, martyred heroes.
-It was a minority culture, easy for the Republicans to build on.
+It was a living revolutionary nationalist culture, easy for the Republicans to annexe and build on.

 In March 1971 the Provisional IRA started shooting British soldiers.
 It was the start of a war that would go on for 23 years.
 The still very young McGuinness emerged as a leader in the armed conflict.

 Nothing better was on offer to him and many like him.
 Politics?
 The gun and the bomb.
 The enemy?
 The Crown forces and their Irish "collaborators".

 McGuinness had talent and he had guts.
 What he didn't have was even the glimmer of a world outlook other than the physical force Republican one.